GameFeeder/GameFeeder/CONTRIBUTING.md

 To set up the bot locally on your machine, you will first need to fork and clone the project.

 Next you will need to create multiple API keys.
-First, run the bot once to initialize the config files.
+First, run the bot (`yarn dev`) once to initialize the config files.
 The bot will copy all example files in `data/` and `config/`, to enable your personal configuration files.
 The bot should warn you that you have missing bot and reddit tokens.

 **Important**: Never share your API keys with anyone!
 Make sure to never add your api tokens and secrets to the example files, as they are uploaded to GitHub!